What’s special about Niigata?

 What does this mean?

-Essentially, the two different programmes have separate in-prefecture orientations.
+The two different programmes have separate in-prefecture orientations.
 You will receive more information later from your employers about these orientations.

 While JET Programme participants are split into the Niigata Municipal JET Programme or the Niigata Prefectural JET Programme for training purposes, all JET Programme participants in Niigata are members of Niigata AJET and can participate in Niigata AJET events.